Aznkad/discord-friends-graph/README.md

 - `graph.dot` is the `dot` file of your friends graph.
 You can render it using the [dot](https://linux.die.net/man/1/dot) or [neato](https://linux.die.net/man/1/neato) command on linux, or using [`graphviz`](https://graphviz.org/).
 - `friends.txt` is a text file containing the text description of the graph with a neighborhood representation, in case you would want to do things with it without executing the script a second time.

+**Warning!** Those files will overwrite any other file named `graph.dot` and `friends.txt`.
+Change the names of your files if you don't want to lose your data.

 ### Doing without `unidecode`
 You can get rid of the `unidecode` library by removing the import line, the `normalize` function, and any occurrence of it in the script.